 Why was Alfred the Great One of Only Two Kings Named ‘Great’ in English History?

-Alfred the Great was born on the 23 rd of April, 849 AD in Wantage, Berkshire.
-He was the fifth son of Aethelwulf the king of Wessex, one of the seven petty kingdoms of Anglo-Saxon England.
+Alfred the Great was born on April 23, 849 AD in Wantage, Berkshire.
+He was the fifth son of Aethelwulf the king of Wessex , one of the seven petty kingdoms of Anglo-Saxon England .
 As Alfred had five older brothers, it seemed unlikely that he would inherit his father’s throne.
-Alfred himself seemed to have been more interested in scholarly pursuits.
-For instance, as a young boy, Alfred visited Rome which may have awakened his interest in Latin learning.
+Alfred himself seemed to have been more interested in scholarly pursuits than taking the throne.
+For instance, as a young boy, Alfred visited Rome - which may have awakened his interest in Latin learning.
+Some say he even met the Pope .
 Additionally, his mother aroused his interest in English poetry at an early age.

 - Burning, Pillaging, and Carving up the Lands: Viking Raids into England - Part II

 - Halfdan Ragnarsson: Viking Commander and King of Dublin

 - Archaeologists on Mission to Find Remains of Saxon King, ‘Alfred the Great’

 Alfred's father King Æthelwulf of Wessex in the early fourteenth-century. (bl.uk / Public Domain )

 Alfred’s Father’s Death and the Order of Succession